OluwaseunPhronesis/DAX-Data-Analysis-Xpression-/README.md

 E.g Revenue = Sum(Sales[Sale])
 Note: Measure are the formular use in the Viz, don’t add to data
 * Objective: to display the team by sale by particular month Input slicer – Order of date(Year, Month)
  Bar chart of sales by sales Team
-Right on sales to create a new ,measure
+ Right on sales to create a new measure
-To understand measure you must knw – Evaluation context (Row and Filter) Measure work based on filter context
+- To understand measure you must knw – Evaluation context (Row and Filter)
+- Measure work based on filter context
 E.g Revenue without Organic = Sumx(Sales[Sales])
 =Sumx(
   …………Filter(sales, Related(salesReps
    [sales team])<>”organic”)
    ………...Sales[Sales])
-To compare or filter the year and  month
+- To compare or filter the year and  month
 E.g Previous month Revenue = Calculated([Revenue(WO Organic)],Previous month (sales[order date] . [date])

 # Data sourcing